marsgroves/CYBERSECURITY/WebDevelopment/WebDevelopment.md

 The OPTIONS request method so they can figure out usable request methods from what they see.

 ## Sessions and Cookies

+15. Which response header sends a cookie to the client?